emmaheed/Javascript-Assignments/README.md

 2. Install [Node.js](https://nodejs.org/en/download/) (Node 18 in particular if running in a Node environment).
 3. If utilizing types, install [TypeScript](https://www.typescriptlang.org/download).
 4. Initialize a JavaScript or TypeScript project, see [TypeScript Project Setup](https://khalilstemmler.com/blogs/typescript/node-starter-project/).
+5. `npx tsc main.ts`: Compile the ts-file and .js is created
+6. `node main.js`: Run the .js-file